I'm a Midwesterner with a background in writing and media. My articles are mainly about relationships, dating, and heartbreak.

 This is a nightmare situation.
 At some point in the wedding party, you may have to cut bridesmaids—whether for sincere and kind reasons or because you had a serious falling out that can only be described as a meltdown.

 It can be much worse to invite someone to the party than never have them in it at all.
-It’s hard for them to think they didn’t do something wrong and they also get jealous of those who survived the cut.
+They will think they did something wrong.
+They will also get jealous of those who survived the cut.
 Consider it like getting fired from a job.
-A job lost is much worse than losing a job you never had.
+Losing a job is far worse than not getting hired to it in the first place.

 If you need to cut your friend from the wedding for whatever reason, you need to do it in person.
 DO NOT DO IT THROUGH TEXT.
 If you can’t meet, at least do it through a phone call.
 The text message method will likely sour or kill the friendship—it’s rude and one-sided.
 You need to let them talk, too.
 You need to set up a time with them to be respectful, heck, buy them lunch.
 A text is like dropping a bomb—and you have no clue what their day is like on the other side.

 Do explain your reasons, especially financial.
 Was the party too big?
-Explain you didn‘t realize what you were taking on.
+Explain that you didn‘t realize what you were taking on.
 Going on and on about your emotions and how you don’t really want to cut them—that’s confusing for the other person.
-It makes it sound like someone else is making the decision for you—does the bride want to cut me or the groom?
+It makes it sound like someone else is deciding for you—does the bride want to make the cut or the groom?
+Is her mom now in charge?
 Maybe this was the maid of honor’s idea?

 Have Real Expectations and Be Sensitive

 You need to have healthy expectations about what will happen after cutting bridesmaids.